Start a Google Fi device protection claim

-- If you're part of a Project Fi group plan, only the device protection contract holder can file a claim, unless required authorization has been obtained.
+- If you're part of a Google Fi group plan, only the device protection contract holder can file a claim, unless required authorization has been obtained.

 Here are the steps you'll follow to start and complete your claim:

 - Make sure you're eligible for a replacement.
-(More information in "Eligibility for Project Fi device protection replacements" below.)
+(More information in "Eligibility for Google Fi device protection replacements" below.)

 - Go to your order details page on Google Store to find your device's IMEI number.

-- Contact Project Fi support.
+- Contact Google Fi support.
 You can also call us at 1-844-Talk2Fi.

 - After your claim is approved, you'll receive an email with instructions on how to order your replacement.
 Once you get the email, you have 24 hours to order your replacement.
 If you cannot complete your order within 24 hours, please call us at 1-844-Talk2Fi to receive a new email.
 Upon completing this process, your replacement device will ship as early as the next business day.
 This email also contains a return shipping label for your broken phone.